AshtonKem/Resume/resume.typ

 #resume-item[
   Cross Team Impact

-  - Lead internal tooling team, to coordinate testing and data quality efforts between Data and Client teams.
+  - Lead internal tooling team tasked with resolving data quality issues in client telemetry.
   - Technical head for the Unlimited DVR project, coordinating between six technical teams, design, and product.
   - Managed QA efforts for the Dancing With The Stars and Hulu on Disney+ releases.
   - Founded cross-team best practices committee, reducing duplicated code in new services by 40\%.